codefresh-io/venona/charts/cf-runtime/README.md

   agent: false
   # -- (for On-Premise only; mandatory!)
 Distinguished runtime name
   # Must be prefixed with "system/..."
-  nameOverride: "system/prod-ueast-1-some-cluster-name"
+  nameOverride: "system/prod-ue1-some-cluster-name"
   # -- (for On-Premise only; optional) Set inCluster runtime (default: `true`)
   # `inCluster` flag used when Runtime and On-Premises control-plane are run on the same cluster
   # It is the only supported mode at the moment!
+Don't change!
   inCluster: true
   # -- (for On-Premise only; optional) Assign accounts to runtime (list of account ids; default is empty)
-  # Accounts can be assigned to the runtime in Codefresh UI later.
+  # Accounts can be assigned to the runtime in Codefresh UI later so you can kepp it empty.
   accounts: []
+  # -- Set parent runtime to inherit.
+  runtimeExtends: []
 ```

 - Install the chart